bangsluke/Dorkinians-Website-V3/docs/ENGINEERING_DOCTRINE.md

   - Map the complete data flow: input → analysis → processing → output
   - Add logging at each stage to trace data transformation
   - Identify where the data diverges from expected behavior
+  - Verify each component in the pipeline independently before making changes
 - **Example**: Query building issues → trace from question analysis through entity extraction to query generation

 #### Progressive Problem Escalation